pawang1745/Problem-Solving/Readme.md

 Decrease the height of the tower by K
 Find out the minimum possible difference between the height of the shortest and tallest towers after you have modified each tower.[(Solution)](https://github.com/pawang1745/Problem-Solving/blob/main/9.Minimize%20the%20Heights%20II.py)
 10. Given an integer array arr[].
 You need to find the maximum sum of a subarray.[(Solution)](https://github.com/pawang1745/Problem-Solving/blob/main/10.Kadane's%20Algorithm.py)
+11. Given an array arr[] that contains positive and negative integers (may contain 0 as well).
+Find the maximum product that we can get in a subarray of arr.[(Solution)](https://github.com/pawang1745/Problem-Solving/blob/main/11.Maximum%20Product%20Subarray.py)